 A U wave is a small deflection that occurs following the T wave, typically in the same direction.

 Potassium may be replaced via oral or intravenous routes.

 Patients with hypokalaemia require a clinical (including a thorough fluid status assessment) and prescription chart review to help identify the underlying aetiology.
 Other electrolyte abnormalities, magnesium in particular, should be identified and replaced.

 All patients with moderate or severe hypokalaemia should have a 12 lead ECG.
 An ECG should also be ordered in those with co-morbidities and those with a rapid or large drop in their potassium levels.
 Patients with ECG changes require senior review, a peri-arrest or arrest call should be made for those with unstable arrhythmias.

-An example would be SANDO-K (potassium chloride with potassium bicarbonate), two tablets, three times a day for mild hypokalaemia and two tablets, four times a day for moderate hypokalaemia.
+An example would be SANDO-K (potassium chloride with potassium bicarbonate), two tablets, three times a day.
 Each SANDO-K tablet contains 12 mmol of K+ and 8 mmol of Cl-.
 Patients should have regular repeat blood tests.

-Patients with severe hypokalaemia or symptomatic patients require intravenous replacement with 40 mmol of KCL in 1 litre of normal saline.
+Patients with severe hypokalaemia or who are symptomatic require intravenous replacement typically with 40 mmol of KCL in 1 litre of normal saline.
 The maximal rate on a normal ward is 10 mmol of potassium an hour.
 A repeat blood test should be sent after each bag of replacement.

-In rare cases it may be necessary to give more concentrated replacement (e.g 40 mmol KCL in 500ml of normal saline) or more rapid replacement.
+It may be necessary to give more concentrated replacement (e.g. 40 mmol KCL in 500ml of normal saline or 10 mmol KCL in 100 mls of normal saline) or more rapid replacement.
 This should only be done under the guidance of a senior physician in compliance with local guidelines, normally in an HDU/ITU setting.